jstine35/VCToolsWhere/README.md

 ## How to run `.sh` file?
 It's a Bash shell script.
 Fully-functional **GNU CoreUtils** is available by installing [Git for Windows](https://gitforwindows.org), which is something almost all Windows developers should have installed.
-See also [my patch installer](https://github.com/jstine35/ShAssocCheck/releases) which fixes a known issue in Git for Windows `.sh` file association.
+See also [my ShAssocFix patch installer](https://github.com/jstine35/ShAssocCheck/releases) which fixes a known issue in Git for Windows `.sh` file association.

 ### Relationship to VSWhere.exe